Code-Institute-Submissions/gameshow-m1/README.md

 Shown issues were updated for with the following scores.

 ### Responsive Testing

+The site's repsonsiveness was tested using [Google's Mobile Friendly Tester](https://search.google.com/test/mobile-friendly) and [Responsinator](https://www.responsinator.com/).

+See the following [link](testing_results.md) to review the screenshots of successful responsive testing on all pages of the site for Google's Mobile Friendly Tester.

+To review the Responsinator testing, click [here](https://www.responsinator.com/) and enter the URL of this site.
+As part of responsive testing, the site was tested across all device sizes per this link and no issues were found.

-[Chrome devtools device mode](https://developers.google.com/web/tools/chrome-devtools/device-mode) was used to test the site’s responsiveness.
+[Chrome devtools device mode](https://developers.google.com/web/tools/chrome-devtools/device-mode) was also used to test the site’s responsiveness.
 Manual testing was also performed via resizing the browser to review for issues at varying browser screen sizes.

 No known issues were found outside of point 4 in manual testing below.